hestonhoffman/PFCExperiment/docker-build-image.md

 You can fork my repository at [https://github.com/doct15/docker-build-example](https://github.com/doct15/docker-build-example).

 1. Add this repository to a new Pipelines application.
-For more info on creating applications, see [Creating and Building an Application](../for-apps/application-create.html).
+For more info on creating applications, see [Creating and Building an Application](https://puppet.com/docs/pipelines-for-apps/enterprise/application-create.html).

     While creating your new application, ensure you configure a Docker registry to store your build image.
-For more info see [Enabling Docker for New Applications](../for-apps/docker.html) or see [Enabling Docker for Existing Applications](../for-apps/docker.html).
+For more info, see [Enabling Docker for New Applications](https://puppet.com/docs/pipelines-for-apps/enterprise/docker.html) or see [Enabling Docker for Existing Applications](https://puppet.com/docs/pipelines-for-apps/enterprise/docker.html).

 <img src="images/sbi-my-app.png" alt="my example app">